admob-google/admob-phonegap/README.md

 ====================
 Google AdMob plugin for Cordova, Phonegap and Intel XDK ,support ios and android,support admob v1 and admob v2 ,Monetize your html5 app with one javascript line.api is easy to use.<br/>
 admob phonegap plugin(admob cordova plugin) is built base on
-- phonegap 3.4 or cordova 5.0
+- phonegap 3.4 or cordova 6.0
-- admob ios sdk 6.12.0
+- admob ios sdk 7.14.0
-- admob google play service 4.5
+- admob android sdk 9
 - project home:https://github.com/admob-google/admob-cordova<br/>
+- project can been used with no limit

 ### 1.install admob phonegap plugin
 install with npm

 	npm install admob